EventSaucePHP/EventSauce/docs/docs/event-sourcing/3-configure-persistence.md

 ## `MessageRepository`

 The message repository stores messages that aggregate roots use for reconstitution.
-The repository has a specific method to query messages that belong to a single aggregate root.
+The repository has specific methods to query messages that belong to a single aggregate root.
 A message repository should only be used for reconstitution.
 Performing arbitrary queries on the underlying database is not advised, use a projection for this instead.